Skip to content

 Of course, this can also be combined with the --api-connection-properties argument to directly upload the discovery file to the biGENIUS Data Marketplace.

-This command is useful if you want to integrate the generation of the discovery file into pipelines or other automated processes that support command-line execution.
+This command is useful if you want to integrate the discovery file generation into pipelines or other automated processes that support command-line execution.

 Execute Commands Outside the Discovery App